JaineInvent/AFSRM-Winter-Break-Stuff/README.md

 # ASFRM-Winter-Break-Stuff
+Undergrad MechE trying to do as much as possible before the next semester begins!
 # Axial Flux Switch Reluctance Motor(ASFRM):
 - A motor with no magnets is more sustainable and cheap.
 - It works through magnetic reluctance